PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Load the OpenSSL provider named ``providerName``.
 Providers can be used to accelerate cryptographic operations, like for example Intel QAT.
   At the moment up to a maximum of 32 loaded providers are supported, and that support is experimental.
   Note that :func:`loadTLSProvider` is only available when building against OpenSSL version >= 3.0 and with the `--enable-tls-provider` configure flag on.
 In other cases, :func:`loadTLSEngine` should be used instead.
   Some providers might actually degrade performance unless the TLS asynchronous mode of OpenSSL is enabled.
-To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal`.
+To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal` and :func:`addDOHLocal`.

   :param string providerName: The name of the provider to load.